department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 ---
 layout: page-breadcrumbs.html
-title: Convalescence
+title: Recovery from Surgery or an Immobilizing Disability
 concurrence: complete
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-convalescence.asp
+plainlanguage: 10-26-16 Ready for Beth review
 template: 4-action-page-pending
 ---

-You may be eligible for a temporary 100% disability rating while you recover from surgery, or from an immobilizing disability related to your service.
+Are you recovering from surgery or a disability related to your military service that's left you unable to move (called an immobilizing  disability)?
+You may be able to get a temporary 100% disability rating and VA support (known as disability compensation or benefits).

 <div class="call-out" markdown="1">

-### Are you eligible for compensation?
+### Can I get disability compensation from VA?

 Yes, if:

-  -	You have had a surgery or other treatment performed by a VA hospital or an approved hospital or outpatient facility for a service-connected disability, and
+  -	You've had a surgery or other treatment performed at a VA hospital or an approved hospital or outpatient center for a disability related to your military service (called a service-connected disability), and
-  -	The surgery required convalescence of at least one month, or
+  -	The surgery required a recovery time (also known as convalescence) of at least 1 month, or
-  -	The evidence shows that the surgery or treatment was for a service-connected disability, and
+  -	Reports show that the surgery or treatment was for a service-connected disability, and
-  -	The surgery resulted in severe postoperative residuals, such as
+  -	The surgery resulted in severe issues, such as:
-      - incompletely healed surgical wounds
+      - surgical wounds that haven't healed all the way
       - stumps of recent amputations
-      - therapeutic immobilizations
-      - house confinement
+      - being unable to move due to being put in splints or casts to help with healing (known as therapeutic immobilizations)
+      - being unable to leave your house (known as house confinement)
-      - or required use of a wheelchair or crutches, or
+      - being required to use a wheelchair or crutches, or
-  -	One major joint or more was immobilized by a cast without surgery.
+  -	1 major joint or more was immobilized by a cast without surgery

-### Who is covered
-You
+### Who's covered?
+Veterans
 </div>

-### Available benefits
+### What kind of benefits can I get?

--	Temporary increase in compensation
 -	Health care
+- Added financial support while you recover
--	Temporary 100% disability rating
+-	A temporary 100% disability rating

 -----

-### How it works
+### How do I get these benefits?

+You'll need to apply for benefits.

-A temporary 100% rating is for convalescence based on surgery or immobilization of a joint by a cast without surgery for a service-connected disability.
-The temporary 100% rating may continue for one to three months depending on individual circumstances, with possible extensions up to an additional three months in severe cases.
+A temporary 100% rating is for recovery time from surgery or immobilization of a joint by a cast without surgery for a service-connected disability.
+The temporary 100% rating may continue for 1 to 3 months—depending on your unique case.
+You may be able to get an extension for up to 3 more months if your case is severe.

-**Example**
-A Veteran has a left knee condition that resulted in a 30% disability rating.
-Due to further deterioration of the knee, the VA physician recommended surgery to arrest the problem.
-Since the success of the surgery won't be known for three months following the one week of hospitalization, VA granted the Veteran a temporary 100% disability rating for three months.
+**Example:** A Veteran had a left knee injury that resulted in a 30% disability rating.
+As the knee problem got worse, the Veteran's VA doctor recommended surgery to stop further damage.
+Since the success of the surgery wouldn't be known for 3 months after the Veteran's 1-week stay in the hospital, we granted the Veteran a temporary 100% disability rating for 3 months.